natebrunelle/cs4102_su20/markdown/pa.md

 ## PA0: Getting Started

-Due 11:00pm Thursday Jan 26 (but will remain open for submission until Thursday Feb 2).
+Due 11:59pm Thursday Jan 26 (but will remain open for submission until Thursday Feb 2).

 This assignment is intended to get you set up for future written and programming assignments.
 Here is a link to the [PA0 Task Description](https://www.cs.virginia.edu/~njb2b/cs3100/s2023/pa0.html).

 Unlike with all future PAs, you may work and submit as a group of up to 5 on this assignment.

+## PA1: Kidney Donation

+Due 11:59pm Thursday Feb 2. <span style="color: red;">My Gradescope autograder is broken, so submissions are not live right now.
+I'll update you when I've fixed it.
+Sorry!</span>